edstevo/nestjs-notifications/README.md

 This module is designed for sending notifications across a variety of delivery channels.

 Typically, notifications should be short, informational messages that notify users of something that occurred in your application.
-For example, if you are writing a billing application, you might send an "Invoice Paid" notification to your users via the email and SMS channels.
+For example, if you are writing a billing application, you might send an "Invoice Paid" notification to your users via email and SMS channels.

 ## Installation